 - Who uses the room?

 Every room serves a different function.
-Your kitchen has different lighting requirements to the bedroom.
+Your kitchen has different lighting requirements for the bedroom.

 Age is significant.
 Older people require more light than younger people, so we establish the number of people in the home and their ages.
 Eyesight deteriorates with age.
 Older people generally need more task lighting.

 Windows are a permanent feature that produces natural light.
-The direction the natural light flows is considered.
-Lights are commonly positioned away from windows and work with the natural light.
+The direction in the natural light flows is considered.
+Lights are commonly positioned away from windows and work with natural light.